somebodywashere/quests-for-emerald/Chapter 5/Day 3 - The Final.md

 #### 2. What does 'auth' do?
 When do we use it?

 It is used to get authorized reference.
 So for example if our NFT have some specific fields besides 'id', we should downcast it using 'as!' to be &NFT type, because &NonFungibleToken.NFT only have that 'id' member.
-But to do downcast it, we need to get authorized reference with 'auth'.
+But to downcast it, we need to get authorized reference with 'auth'.

 #### 3. This last quest will be your most difficult yet.
 Take this contract: